willyg302/Noat/README.md

 Before making Noat, I used to rely on email to fill the void.
 Sometimes I would be at school and find a neat link that I'd want to revisit later at home.
 How could I communicate the link to myself?
 By syncing bookmarks?
 By adding it to a file in my Dropbox?
 No...by emailing myself the link.
 It seems old-fashioned, but it was really the easiest way to go.

-Now, I just click on my Noat bookmark, add a new note, paste the link, and save.
+Now, I just click on my Noat bookmark, create a new note, paste the link, and save.
 Even easier!

 ## Why "Noat"?

 There seems to be a recent software development trend of abusing the English language in every way possible when coming up with app names.
 Noat continues this tradition in style.
 Plus note rhymes with goat.
 I mean, isn't that kind of obvious?

-## To Do
+## Roadmap (v1.1.0)

 - [ ] Move the highlight.js assets to be static local instead of CDN
-- [ ] README!
-- [ ] Encrypt notes...? (using key)
+- [ ] Encrypt notes...? (using app key)
 - [ ] Enable permalinking of note and edit pages for a single note